3 Ways to Loosen the Grip of Perfectionism

 2. Name what you’re actually feeling

-Instead of going straight to “Why can’t I get this right,” try tuning into the emotion underneath the pressure.
+Instead of going straight to “Why can’t I get this right,” try tuning into the emotion underneath.

-It might be fear of judgment.
-It might be confusion.
-It might be disappointment.
-It might be excitement mixed with terror because you care so much.
+It might be fear of judgment, confusion, disappointment, or excitement mixed with terror because you care so much.

 Say it out loud.